 5.3 Business relationship based on business roles

-To support the 5G services charging, the relationship based on business roles for example is described as the following:
+To support the 5G services charging, the relationship based on business roles for example is described as the following.
+The following examples are targeting a particular business model in order to describe the business relationship based on whether inter-providers or end user as charged party.
+Potential business relationship may be involved multiple business models at the same time, both B2B and B2B2C, which is not described in the document.

 The B2B is applicable but not limited for: